“Music brings me joy and makes me feel happy.” Connor, Year 4

 • Understand and explore how music is created, produced and communicated.

 At Wath Central Primary the intention is that children gain a firm understanding of what music is through listening to music, singing, playing and evaluating it.
-Whilst on the musical journey, children will have the joy of appreciating and listening to music from a wide variety of historical periods, styles, traditions, and musical genres.
+Whilst on the musical journey, children will have the joy of appreciating and listening to music from a variety of historical periods, styles, traditions, and musical genres.
 They will be able to express their individuality by composing music which they can then perform to an audience.

 The music curriculum ensures students sing, listen, play, perform and evaluate.
-This is embedded in the classroom activities as well as the weekly singing assemblies, concerts and performances and the learning of instruments in Key Stage 2.
+This is embedded in the classroom activities as well as the regular singing assemblies, concerts and performances and the learning of instruments in Key Stage 2.
 In Year 3, children learn the African drums with a specialist music teacher; Year 4 teachers teach the children recorders and in Years 5 and 6 children can take music lessons with peripatetic music teachers from Rotherham Music Hub and choose to learn a string instrument, guitar or percussion.
 These lessons incorporate teaching musical notation, singing, as well as learning to play an instrument.
 We also have a choir who take part in the Rotherham Music Hub, ‘One Voice’ event (held annually) and perform to parents and members of the local community during the school year.

 Implementation - Music at Wath Central